terraref/computing-pipeline/CONTRIBUTING.md

 ## Contributing Text or Code

+### Overview

+When you add a significant **new feature**, please create an issue first, to allow others to comment and give feedback.

+When you have created a new feature or non-trivial change to existing code, create a 'pull request'.

+**Branching and Pull Requests**: Although many core developers have write permissions on the TERRA Ref repositories, _please use the feature branch workflow_ (below) in order to allow pull requests, automated testing, and code review.

 ### Web and Desktop Interfaces

-If you prefer web and graphical interfaces, the GitHub website and GitHub desktop make contributing easy, and are well documented.
+If you haven't used git before, the GitHub website and GitHub desktop client allow you to do all of the following within a graphical user interface.
+The GitHub interface is often the easiest way to make changes even if you do know git.
+These make contributing easy and fun, and are well documented.

 Any file can be edited in the GitHub interface, and new files can be created.
 GitHub will create these as a new pull request.

 ### Using Git at the Command Line